VithorMohr/VithorMohr/README.md

 ### Hi there 👋, I'm Vithor!

 <p align="left">
-  Sou estudante de Engenharia de Computação na UTFPR, apaixonado por usar a tecnologia para resolver problemas complexos, desde sistemas de alta performance até a análise de dados com inteligência artificial.
+  I'm a Computer Engineering student at UTFPR (Brazil), passionate about using technology to solve complex problems, from high-performance systems to data analysis with artificial intelligence.
 </p>

 ---

 ### 👨‍💻 About Me

-- 🔭 Atualmente estou finalizando meu TCC em **Mineração de Processos e Machine Learning**.
+- 🔭 I’m currently finishing my undergraduate thesis on **Process Mining and Machine Learning**.
-- 🌱 Tenho um grande interesse em **Sistemas Embarcados**, **Inteligência Artificial** e **Desenvolvimento de Software de Alta Performance**.
+- 🌱 My main interests are **Embedded Systems**, **Artificial Intelligence**, and **High-Performance Software Development**.
-- 🚀 Meu projeto de Iniciação Científica foi desenvolvendo firmware em **Rust**, com foco em segurança e eficiência.
+- 🚀 My scientific initiation project involved developing firmware in **Rust**, with a focus on safety and efficiency.
-- 📫 Como me encontrar: **vithor.2003@alunos.utfpr.edu.br**
+- 📫 How to reach me: **vithor.2003@alunos.utfpr.edu.br**

 ---